Also Known As

 In order to make ginger juliennes, wash and peel the outer skin using the blunt end of the knife or a peeler.
 Place on a chopping board and thinly slice.
 Collect all the slices and then make vertical strips to get juliennes.
 Ginger juliennes are used commonly in Chinese cuisine.
 It can be deep fried and used as a garnish for soups, Indian gravies etc.

 In order to make ginger roundels, wash and peel the outer skin using the blunt end of the knife or a peeler.
 Place on a chopping board and make vertical slits at regular intervals to get roundels.
 Make them fine or thick as required.
+It would be best to separate out the fingers and then cut each finger individually to get ginger roundels.
 Ginger roundels are used mostly to flavour stocks, gravies and soups.

 In order to grate ginger, wash and peel the outer skin using the blunt end of the knife or a peeler.
 Grate using a grater.
 You can even thickly grate or thinly grate ginger as per recipe requirements.

-In order to make ginger juliennes, wash and peel the outer skin using the blunt end of the knife or a peeler.
+In order to make sliced ginger, wash and peel the outer skin using the blunt end of the knife or a peeler.
 Place on a chopping board and make vertical slices, thickly or thinly, as per recipe requirements.

 How to select Ginger, Adrak?